segmentationf4u1t/api-entry/README.md

 ## Configuration

+The application uses a `config.toml` file for configuration.
+You can adjust the following settings:

-- Database settings: Update in `src/main.rs`
+- Database connection
-- Logging: Configure in `src/main.rs` and `src/logger.rs`
+- Server host and port
-- Rate limiting: Adjust in `src/middleware/rate_limiter.rs`
+- Rate limiting parameters
+- Logging level and file location

+Refer to `config.toml` for available options.

 ## Todo